Bastille Day (2016 film): Production

+On 17 April 2012, Pierre Morel signed on to direct.
+Morel would later be replaced by Morten Tyldum, in his international debut.
+Ben Affleck has been attached to star, but dropped out due to a scheduling conflict, with Tyldum leaving for The Imitation Game.
+On 7 August 2013, Baran bo Odar became the new director, although he would also leave shortly after.
 On 11 November 2013, Idris Elba joined the cast of the film.
 On 2 October 2014, Richard Madden joined the cast.
-On 18 May 2014, Focus Features acquired the rights to distribute the film in North America.
+On 18 May 2014, Focus Features acquired the rights to distribute the film in North America, now with James Watkins as director.
 Principal photography began on 13 October 2014 in Paris, and ended on 17 December 2014.

 Release

 In the United Kingdom, StudioCanal scheduled the film to be released on 19 February 2016.
 However, following the terrorist attacks in Paris in November 2015, the film was delayed.
 Bastille Day was released simultaneously in the United Kingdom, Ireland and Sweden on 22 April 2016.
 In France, the film was released on 13 July 2016 to coincide with the dates in the story.
 Following the 2016 Nice truck attack, Studiocanal pulled the film from theatres on 17 July 2016, citing it as a "sign of respect for the victims and their families."

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 48% based on 80 reviews, with an average rating of 5.2/10.
 The site's critical consensus reads, "Bastille Day proves Idris Elba is an action hero in waiting – specifically, waiting for a script that deserves his talents."
 On Metacritic, the film has a weighted average score of 48 out of 100, based on 16 critics, indicating "mixed or average reviews".